ucsb-cs184-f24/team05-GymFlow/team/retrospectives/RETRO_01.md

 * A brief assessment of how it went: It went smoothly, the retro went well.
 * What advice would you give to the next person leading a retro based on what you learned today: Initiate the meeting and ask the questions.

+## Outcomes

+* With the retro goal, we were able to agree on how the home screen looks with the gym busy level.
+The Kanban board is not as actively used, but is better now.